Perspectives on Bayesian Statistics in the Life Sciences

 – David Mehler and Ana Silva (Organisers)

-Lectures by Prof. Stephen Senn and Prof. Michael Goldstein and our round table discussion moderated by Dr. Richard Morey have been recorded and can be found here!
+Recordings of the lectures by Prof. Stephen Senn, Prof. Michael Goldstein and our round table discussion moderated by Dr. Richard Morey can be found here!

 IMPORTANT: DAY TWO is only accessible for Cardiff University PhD students.
 After your registration for DAY TWO we will send you an e-mail with further information and ask you to send a confirmation of your school affiliation.
 For the workshop, students are required to 1) bring their own laptops and 2) pre-install the relevant software packages (i.e. BEFORE THE EVENT).
 We will provide installation instructions & basic support if needed.